configit-open-source/codemirror5/README.md

+> Form of codemirror5
+>
-> Configit fork of codemirror5, fork is made to be able to use limit the number of lines being processed by codemirror.
-This is done to ensure that codemirror does not freeze the browser when processing large rules in Ace Mode.
+> Configit fork of codemirror5 enables a limit for how many lines should be processed by codemirror, to prevent the browser from freezing when processing large rules in Ace Mode.
+>
 > Configit Changes:
 >
-> * add conditional in `runMode` function in `highlight.js` ensuring that the `maxHighlightLength` not only limites the number of chars per lines but also limits the total number of chars processed.
+> * add conditional in `runMode` function in `highlight.js`, ensuring that the `maxHighlightLength` limits the number of chars per line and the total number of chars processed.
 >
 > ## Publishing
 >
-> To publish a new release run the following commands:
+> To publish a new release, run the following commands:
 >
 > npm run build
 > npm publish